joaoasrosa/build-robust-software-with-chaos-engineering-workshop/README.md

 cd build-robust-software-with-chaos-engineering-workshop
 ```

-### Step 2: Create an `.env` File
+### Step 2: Create an `.env` File (Optional for Docker Compose)

-Before running the Docker containers, create an `.env` file in the project root to inject sensitive information such as the MySQL root password.
+Before running the Docker containers, create an `.env` file in the project root to inject sensitive information such as the MySQL root password for Docker Compose.

 ```
 touch .env